Time Out says

 Old-school East End pub that’s so far resisted the lure of the hipster bandwagon.
 Expect burgers, board games and beer.

-The Three Compasses serves food from a changing roster of street food purveyors alongside craft beers including Kernal, Pressure Drop’s Pale Fire, Portobello Pilsner and Five Points Pale.
-There are DJs at the weekend, pub quiz on Mondays, SNES gaming nights and many other events.
-Keep up to date with them on Twitter @3compasses.
+The Three Compasses serves food from a changing roster of street food purveyors alongside craft beers including Five Points, Beavertown, Hackney Brewery, and 40ft.
+There are DJs at the weekend, pub quiz on Tuesdays, SNES gaming nights and many other events.
+Keep up to date with them on Twitter @3compassese8.

 Average User Rating